 Do we have a Wellness Program?

 Yes.
 The wellness program is open to all employees, and spouses, covered under the County’s health insurance plan.
 Participation in the program is both encouraged and rewarded.
 The program allows you to gain points throughout the year for wellness related services and activities.
-Once you have achieved all the necessary points and completed the program, you will receive a $200 (taxed) stipend paid on the first pay in December.
+Once you have achieved all the necessary points and completed the program, you will be eligible for an incentive.
 Spouses also under the medical plan have the same requirements and benefit available.

 After termination of employment, when does my coverage end?